 - We will delete ALL data from competitors handed-in GPS (including old recordings and maps).
 Be sure to make a backup before you give us your GPS.

-- Competitors hand-in their GPS at the registration, and receive it in the morning of each offroad day.
-From the front of Ramada Hotel, across the road and beside the Motorcycle security parking.
+- Competitors hand-in their GPS at the Inscription at the Ramada Hotel then receive again in the morning of each offroad day from the front of Ramada Hotel, across the road and beside the Motorcycle security parking.

 At Red Bull Romaniacs the GPS device is mainly used as a safety device and helps keeps competitors on the course track.